Kong/docs.konghq.com/src/gateway/upgrade.md

 > **Deprecation notice:**
 > Cassandra as a backend database for {{site.base_gateway}} is deprecated.
 This means the feature will eventually be removed.
 Our target for Cassandra removal is the {{site.base_gateway}} 4.0 release, and some new features might not be supported with Cassandra in the {{site.base_gateway}} 3.0 release.

-Due to internal changes, the table schemas used by {{site.ee_product_name}} 2.8.x on Cassandra are incompatible with those used by {{site.ee_product_name}} 2.1.x or lower.
+Due to internal changes, the table schemas used by {{site.base_gateway}} 2.8.x on Cassandra are incompatible with those used by {{site.base_gateway}} 2.1.x or lower.
 Migrating using the usual commands `kong migrations up` and `kong migrations finish` will require a small window of downtime, since the old and new versions cannot use the database at the same time.